De Quervain's Tenosynovitis Specialists Eugene

 About De Quervain's Tenosynovitis

-De Quervain’s tenosynovitis is thumb-side wrist pain from irritated tendons that often flares in new parents, cyclists, and desk workers.
-Physical therapy calms the irritation and rebuilds thumb and forearm strength with position and load strategies.
-The goal is pain-free gripping, lifting, and daily tasks.
+De Quervain’s tenosynovitis is thumb-side wrist pain from irritated tendons, common in new parents, cyclists, and desk workers.
+Physical therapy reduces irritation and rebuilds thumb and forearm strength for easier daily use.

 Expected Recovery Window